dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 occasion.<a href="#footnotes">(8)</a>

-Colonel Lowrey continued to have extensive involvement in the revolutionary events immediately following the Declaration of Independence as a delegate at the Constitutional Convention of the Commonwealth of Pennsylvania held at Philadelphia from July 15-September 28, 1776.<a href="#footnotes">(9)</a> Through this historical account we can understand how
+Colonel Lowrey continued to have extensive involvement in the revolutionary events immediately following the Declaration of Independence as a delegate in the Constitutional Convention of the Commonwealth of Pennsylvania held at Philadelphia from July 15-September 28, 1776.<a href="#footnotes">(9)</a> Through this historical account we can understand how
 Colonel Alexander Lowrey had strong relationships with Benjamin Franklin and fellow Congressional leaders, and direct contact with the Committee of Five members in Philadelphia during June - September, 1776.
-Colonel Lowery's possession of this manuscript draft may allow us to infer that other members indeed had direct or indirect influence on the drafting of the Declaration of Independence.
+Colonel Lowery's possession of this manuscript draft may allow us to infer that other members had direct or indirect influence on the drafting of the Declaration of Independence.

-This early manuscript draft is entitled "A Declaration by the Representatives of the United States of America in general Congress assembled" with inscription at lower left (recto) of "June 24, 1776 /R. Sherman's Copy/page 1".
+This early manuscript draft was entitled "A Declaration by the Representatives of the United States of America in general Congress assembled" with inscription at lower left (recto) of "June 24, 1776 /R. Sherman's Copy/page 1".
-Two sets of initials were written (verso) along an inscription by the hand of the manuscript writer.
+Two sets of initials were written (verso) along with an inscription by the hand of the transcription's writer.
 The initials "R.S." are located in the upper right-hand corner; the inscription "*A beginning perhaps - / Original with Jefferson - / Copied from Original / with T. P.'s permission*" and the initials "B.F." are situated in the center of page.
-The document measures approximately 14 inches by 8 3/8 inches (foolscap folio size) and is written in black (fading to brown) ink on early, period rag paper.
+The document measures approximately 14 inches by 8 3/8 inches (foolscap folio size) and was written in black (fading to brown) ink on early, period rag paper.

-The Estate Auction Booklet, dated August 15, 1856, was written in black ink on light blue lined paper with the mill maker's mark of Owen & Hurlbut, South Lee, Massachusetts embossed on the top, left corner, recto.
+The Estate Auction Booklet, dated August 15, 1856, was written in black ink on light blue lined paper with the mill maker's mark of Owen & Hurlbut, South Lee, Massachusetts embossed on the top, left corner (recto).
 The paper mill of Owen & Hurlbut was in operation from 1822-1860.
 The auction book measures 12 3/8 inches by 7 7/8 inches.

-The Massachusetts Historical Society has confirmed that the known Adams copy has been in its collection since it was donated directly by the Adams family in the early 1900's.
+The Massachusetts Historical Society confirmed that the known Adams copy has been in its collection since it was donated directly by the Adams family in the early 1900's.
 The Adams copy was privately held by the Adams family prior to possession by the Massachusetts Historical Society, during which time no facsimile copies were produced.<a href="#footnotes">(10)</a> The first public appearance of the known Adams copy (and the production of its first facsimile copy) was in 1943 during the Library of Congress' display of the Jefferson Papers, as noted in Julian P. Boyd's *Declaration of Independence: Evolution of the Text* (1945).
-Due to the inaccessibility of the Adams fair copy, we can reasonably conclude this manuscript's creation taking place shortly before the known Adams copy during June 11-28, 1776, prior to the Committee of Five presenting its finalized draft to members of Congress for debate and approval.
+Due to the inaccessibility of the Adams fair copy, our research team reasonably concluded this manuscript was created shortly before the Adams fair copy during June 11-28, 1776, and before the Committee of Five presented its finalized draft to Congress for debate and approval.

-While Sherman's review and approval of this initial draft is evident through his initials (verso), who copied this draft from the "original with Jefferson"?
-At first glance, the identification of the writer of this manuscript was not evident, which warranted an extensive forensic handwriting comparison to identify its penman.
-This analysis included stylistic examination of distinctive characteristics and comparative evaluation of all 56 signers of the Declaration of Independence, in addition to acting secretaries and scribes relevant to this historical event and time period.
+While Sherman's review and approval of this initial draft was evident through his initials (verso), who copied this draft from the "original with Jefferson"?
+At first glance, the identification of the writer was not evident, which warranted an extensive forensic handwriting comparison to identify its penman.
+Analysis included stylistic examination of distinctive characteristics and comparative evaluation of all 56 signers of the Declaration of Independence, in addition to acting secretaries and scribes relevant to this historical event and time period.
 Analysis was conducted utilizing enhanced scale imaging and topical overlay to examine characteristics, including those attributed to muscle memory, unique to each candidate.
-The results of this analysis led to the identification of John Adams as the writer of this early Declaration manuscript.
+The results of this analysis led to the identification of John Adams as the likely writer of this early Declaration manuscript.

-In order to successfully evaluate and accurately attribute handwriting, an examination of multiple characteristics is conducted that collectively identify the writer.
-Each characteristic, such as writing movement, pressure, form (i.e. simplified or embellished), connectivity, and alignment (baseline, line direction, organization) is unique to each individual and consequently create a comprehensive assessment when used as an analytic device.
+In order to successfully evaluate and accurately attribute handwriting, an examination of multiple characteristics was conducted that collectively identified the writer.
+Each characteristic, such as writing movement, pressure, form (i.e. simplified or embellished), connectivity, and alignment (baseline, line direction, organization) is unique to each individual and consequently creates a comprehensive assessment when used as an analytic device.
-In the analysis of this document's body of text, the following characteristics were evaluated: form (*print/cursive*), connectivity, space, margins (*margin respect*), alignment (*baseline alignment*), and capitals.
+In the analysis of this document's text, the following characteristics were evaluated: form (*print/cursive*), connectivity, space, margins (*margin respect*), alignment (*baseline alignment*), and capitals.
 A unique quality of this early Declaration of Independence draft is the haste in which it was taken.<a href="#footnotes">(11)</a> While this undoubtedly affected writing slant, the characteristics described above remained intact.